Alaahussen/Student-Depression-Analysis/README.md

 Handling Missing Values: We started by checking for missing values in the dataset.
 Missing values were either filled with appropriate techniques (mean/median for numerical values, mode for categorical variables) or dropped if there were too few instances.

-Outlier Detection: Outliers were detected using Boxplots and Z-scores.
+Outlier Detection: Outliers were detected using Boxplots.
 The following steps were taken:

 Boxplots: Identified extreme values in columns like Age ,CGPA and Sleep Hours.